makeruniverse/docs/docs/index.md

 **Welcome**

-The Maker Studios are for everyone to explore, create, and share their ideas.
+Our Studios are for everyone to explore, build, and share their ideas.

-To make this possible, we ask you to keep two key principles in mind: First, offer feedback to fellow makers only when requested.
-Focus on being supportive.
-Second, keep the space clean and tidy.
-For others to enjoy.
+We offer a Hardware Studio to shape physical objects, a Media Studio to generate media content, and a Teams Studio to to work as teams.

 You can find our studios on Campus 1 in House K. We are open Mondays to Fridays between 9:30 AM to 5:00 PM.